- Products & Solutions

 - About Us

-Industrial ventilation can help as a partial measure—but only if hoods, ducts, and airflow are all properly designed.
+Industrial ventilation can help as a partial silica dust control measure—but only if hoods, ducts, and airflow are all properly designed.

 Many industries produce fine or "respirable" silica dust as part of their process—a potential health hazard to employees.
 The most common form of silica is quartz, one of the earth’s most common minerals and one that can pose a hazard when finely divided.
 Silica risks can be present in occupations that mine, produce or handle sand, clay, and rock, including concrete and asphalt production, stone-cutting and masonry, glass and paint processing, road construction and shipbuilding, and oil and gas production.1